In 1973, “A Little Bit Like Magic” by King Harvest peaked at number 91 on the U.S. pop singles chart.

 In 1990, “Won't Talk About It” by Beats International peaked at number 9 on the U.K. pop singles chart.

-In 2001, “Ya Don't See The Signs” by Mark B And Blade peaked at number 23 on the U.K. pop singles chart.
+In 2001, “Ya Don't See The Signs” by Mark B and Blade peaked at number 23 on the U.K. pop singles chart.

-In 1979, “You And Me” by Liner peaked at number 44 on the U.K. pop singles chart.
+In 1979, “You and Me” by Liner peaked at number 44 on the U.K. pop singles chart.

-In 1984, ✪ “I've Been To Bali Too” by Redgum peaked at number 16 on the Australian pop singles chart.
+In 2001, ✪✪ “Drink To Get Drunk” by Sia peaked at number 91 on the U.K. pop singles chart.

 In 1990, “All Or Nothing” by Milli Vanilli peaked at number 44 on the Australian pop singles chart.